General Terms and Conditions of Delivery of

 d. power peaks, and/or

-m. the use of electronics means of communication such as – but not limited to – damages due to a delay in the delivery of data, the non-delivery of data, the interception or manipulation of data by third parties, the usage of program software for transmitting data, the recipient or processing data, viruses and malfunctions in the network equipment needed for transmitting data.
+m. the use of electronics means of communication such as – but not limited to – damages due to a delay in the delivery of data, the non-delivery of data, the interception or manipulation of data by third parties, the usage of program software for transmitting data, the recipient or processing data, viruses and malfunctions in the network equipment needed for transmitting data, and/or

-Article 12: Payment
+Article 13: Payment

 2. The invoice shall be considered correct if no objections have been made within seven (7) days after the date of the invoice.